 Los Algodones is a small border town in Baja California, Mexico.
 Its located 7 miles from Yuma Arizona and its popularity has increased in the last decades thanks to its offer in dental and medical treatments.

-With more than 300 dental clinics in town, Los Algodones has become the paradise for U.S Citizens and Canadians when looking for affordable dental work, while having a great time visiting the town.
+With more than 300 dental clinics in town, Los Algodones has become a paradise for U.S Citizens and Canadians when looking for affordable dental work, while having a great time visiting the town.

 Sani Dental Group is a dental facility located in the heart of town, and with two open clinics and more than 35 chairs available for patients, it’s known as the largest dental clinic in Los Algodones.

-Sani Dental Group has more than three decades of experience, and a full team of certified doctors and specialists.
+Sani Dental Group has more than three decades of experience and an entire team of certified doctors and specialists.
 Our staff and professionals are ready to help you have your best dental experience so far!
-If you’d like to know more about us before making any decisions, we invite you to read 20 Facts About Sani Dental Group, in where you’ll find information about our warranty plans, treatments, additional services, and more!
+If you’d like to know more about us before making any decisions, we invite you to read 20 Facts About Sani Dental Group, where you’ll find information about our warranty plans, treatments, additional services, and more!

 Your new smile is one call away, and our team of patient coordinators is ready to assist you!